 Copeland Furniture is a recipient of Silver Exemplary Membership Status by the Sustainable Furnishing Council (SFC), a recipient of the Safe Award for Environmental Excellence, and uses varnish that is Greenguard-Certified for low chemical emissions.
 Copeland Furniture also has a 500kw solar array to help power their factory, enabling them to offset nearly one million pounds of CO2 emissions each year.

-Range includes: Bar furniture, beds, benches, bookcases, coffee tables, computer desks, desks, dining chairs, dining tables, dressers, kids furniture, office storage, platform beds, seating, side & end tables, stools.
+Range includes: Bar furniture, beds, benches, bookcases, computer desks, desks, dining chairs, dining room tables, dressers, kids furniture, office storage, platform beds, seating, side & end tables, stools.

-Our top pick: The Astrid bed (pictured above) gets our vote.
+Our top pick: The Astrid bed (pictured above) will look great as part of your home decor.
 This handmade, hand-finished bed is available in 11 different kinds of woods and in Queen, King, and Cal-King sizes.

 Click below to see prices at 2modern.com:

 Saatva is a sustainable mattress and bed manufacturer.
 Their materials include organic cotton, recycled steel, plant-based flame retardants and CertiPUR-US certified eco-friendly memory foam.
-Saatva further reduces its carbon footprint by operating a direct-to-consumer model, which cuts down on shipping.
+Saatva further reduces its carbon footprint by operating a direct-to-consumer model, which cuts down on shipping and increases the sustainability of their products.

 Saatva are members of the Sustainable Furnishings Council and in 2018 their mattress was named Sustainability Product of the Year by the Business Intelligence Group.